eartharoid/eartharoid/README.md

 I started messing with code a little in 2016, starting with very basic Node.JS and some basic HTML & CSS only web pages.
 I have been writing more code every year since, as my GitHub profile shows.

-I mostly use JavaScript but I want to try Java again and learn Go and Kotlin.
+I mostly use JavaScript but I want to try Java again and learn Go, Dart, and Kotlin.

 <hr>